tide-foundation/tidecloak-js/README.md

   homeOrkUrl: tcData['homeOrkUrl']
 });

-// Alternatively a string to the path of the `tidecloak.json` file.
+// Alternatively, a string to the path of the `tidecloak.json` file.
-// Has some performance implications, as it will load the tidecloak.json file from the server. new TideCloak("http://some-server/tidecloak.json");
+// This has some performance implications, as it will load the tidecloak.json file from the server. new TideCloak("http://some-server/tidecloak.json");
 // This way requies absolute trust in `some-server` and is therefore not recommended.
 ```